Lucky Starr (singer): Albums and singles

-Starr released his cover version of the novelty, tongue-twisting single, "I've Been Everywhere", in early 1962, it was written by Geoff Mack, which name-drops numerous Australian towns.
+Starr released his cover version of the novelty, tongue-twisting single, "I've Been Everywhere", in early 1962.
+It was written by Geoff Mack, and name-drops numerous Australian towns.
 It peaked at number one in Sydney in April.
 "Spinner" from The Biz described the track, "It's a hard hitting novelty number with a slight C and W flavour.
 Full of gimmicks it features high velocity lyrics in which Lucky recites 120 towns in the Commonwealth...
 [He] sings each verse in one breath and you'll wonder how he does it when you hear it."
 Adapted to American towns, it became a United States country music hit for Hank Snow after being released in September of that year.

 Starr released a compilation album, I've Been Everywhere, in June 1962, which included his early singles and their B-sides.
 "Spinner" opined, "[it shows his] versatility to the foil, which is evident in the tracks, 'Candy Pink Lips', 'Suspense' and "Sweet Georgia Brown'.
 Other tracks include: 'Heart-Break', 'Way Down Yonder in New Orleans', 'I See You as an Angel' and others.
 In our opinion this LP is worthy of a place in the libraries of both young and the young at heart alike — it's a beauty."
 According to the journalist, "[he] has worked at his profession perfecting his musicianship, taking voice training, learning acting and dancing — in a word, learning enough to make the most of his 'break' when it came."
-In July of that year he issued a four-track EP, Lucky's Been Everywhere, with his four versions of "I've Been Everywhere": the Australian one, the US one, the British one and a newly-written New Zealand one.
+In July of that year he issued a four-track EP, Lucky's Been Everywhere, with his four versions of "I've Been Everywhere": the Australian one, the US one, the British one and a newly written New Zealand one.